 In addition to the increasing gap in income over the last few decades, the racial disparity of wealth has also increased.
-White families now have 12 times the wealth of African Americans and 10 times the wealth of Latinos.
-While many people believe that “redlining” – a banking practice which restricted access to credit in working-class, predominantly black and Latino neighborhoods – ended with the 1968 Fair Housing Act, the same policies continue today under different names.
-Wells Fargo called predatory subprime mortgages “ghetto mortgages.”
-Loan officers were offered incentives to push subprime mortgages onto African Americans, Latinos, and many other working-class home buyers.
-African-American wealth dropped 48 percent during the Great Recession.
-Black Americans lost between $72 and $93 billion in homeowner equity.
-Latino and African-American families also earn significantly less money than their white counterparts, lagging $13,000 and $20,000, respectively, behind the average white family income.
+White families have 12 times the wealth of African Americans and 10 times the wealth of Latinxs.
+The predatory subprime mortgages pushed by banks to African Americans, Latinxs, and many other working-class home buyers in the 2000s resulted in a 48 percent drop in African-American wealth during the Great Recession.
+Latinx and African-American families also earn significantly less money than their white counterparts, lagging $18,000 and $28,000, respectively, behind the median white family income.

 Women’s income is only 80 percent of men’s income, with women of color receiving even less.
 The gender wealth gap is even more significant, with single women’s wealth being only 32 percent of single men’s, and women of color again faring even worse.

 Fundamental political changes are needed to reverse this massive inequality of wealth.